8½ Women: Note

-While the film deals with and graphically describes diverse sexual acts in conversation, the film does not feature any sex scenes as such, though it does contain several instances of male nudity.
+While the film deals with and graphically describes diverse sexual acts in conversation, the film does not feature any sex scenes as such, though it does contain several instances of male and female nudity.

 Cast

 Production

 Toni Collette said Peter Greenaway chose her by accident for the role of Griselda.
 "I went in for another part and I had just had my head shaved and I had a Buddha hanging around my neck.
 Afterwards I thought, 'This is going to teach me to go to an audition looking like that'."